saucelabs/sauce-docs/docs/js-quickstart.md

    mode: docker
  ```

 It can also be set on suite level.
+The suite setting will override the global setting for the relevant suite.
  ```yaml
  suites:
    - name: docker suite